BHI Curriculum: MS and PhD Requirements

 The required BHI core coursework reflects the importance and interaction of our practice domains ranging from human biology to clinical medicine and consumer health to public health.
 MS and PhD students complete the same core course requirements.
 Students complement their core coursework with additional courses in statistics and advanced research methods, as well as electives drawn from other UW academic units.
 Departmental seminars are also offered that present new and integrative research in the field.

-- BIME 534 Informatics for Biology and Translational Science (5 credits, Autumn)
+- BIME 534 Informatics for Biology and Translational Science (5 credits)

-- BIME 537 Informatics Research and Evaluation Methods (4 credits, Winter)
+- BIME 537 Informatics Research and Evaluation Methods (4 credits)

-- BIME 552 AI and LLMs for Biomedical Applications (5 credits, Winter)
+- BIME 550 AI and Large Language Models for Biomedical Applications (5 credits)

-- BIME 554 Biomedical Information Interactions and Design (4 credits, Spring)
+- BIME 554 Biomedical Information Interactions and Design (4 credits)

 See our course description page for more detailed information about each course.
 The above six courses are required for all MS and PhD students.
-(In addition, all postdoctoral fellows must take four of the BIME courses; please see postdoc coursework requirements.)
-BHI core courses may be completed during one’s first year, as shown in the table below.
+BHI core courses may be completed during one’s first year.
 Each course is offered only once a year in the quarters indicated.
 MS Students are not required to take all of the BHI core courses during their first year, but instead, may take core courses with more flexibility in order to incorporate electives, rotations, and research.

 Research Seminars

-In addition to the numerically graded courses listed above, all students must complete six (MS) or twelve (PhD) BHI research seminar credits.
-Please see the MS coursework requirements and PhD coursework requirements for details about these research seminars.
+In addition to the numerically graded courses listed above, all students must complete 6 (MS) or 12 (PhD) BHI research seminar credits.

 BHI Research Seminars